FV Commandant Bultinck: Sinking

 By the time the rescuers arrived, a large crowd had followed them to the site, where the harbourmaster said that the lifeboat would be useless as the wreck lay in very shallow waters surrounded by big waves.
 The rescuers waited on the shore until 4 am as they saw how another lifeboat with other rescuers tried in vain to reach the wreck before having to return to Fleetwood for shelter against the storm.
-Meanwhile the Commandant Bultinck endured wave after wave crashing over her deck as she lay broadside to the shore, with her crew holding onto the tilted deck.
-Ultimately a mate called Celestine Tratsaert (aged 23) attempted to swim for the shore while wearing a lifebelt and holding onto a rope which could be used afterwards to rescue the remaining 11 crewmen.
-He was however no match for the sea as he was swept under the stranded vessel and drowned.
+Meanwhile, Commandant Bultinck endured wave after wave crashing over her deck as she lay broadside to the shore, with her crew holding onto the tilted deck.
+Ultimately three of the crew attempted to swim for the shore and holding onto a rope which could be used afterwards to rescue the remaining crewmen, but were swept under the stranded vessel and drowned.